 Colgate students are selected from applicants throughout the United States and around the world for the talent and intellect they can contribute to the campus community.

 Academic achievement, reflecting a student engaged with both ideas and learning, is important to the admission decision.
-Colgate also values students with interests reflecting curiosity and commitment as well as sympathy and excitement for the spirit of intellectual pursuits.
+Colgate also values students with interests reflecting curiosity and commitment as well as a sense of empathy for others and excitement for the spirit of intellectual pursuits.
 Well-developed special interests, talents, and skills of all kinds can be a significant part of an admission application.

 In addition, Colgate is committed to attracting people representing a wide range of intellectual perspectives as well as diverse economic, racial, religious, and geographic backgrounds.

-All admission credentials, from the traditional secondary school record and standardized testing to letters of reference that cite intellectual and creative promise, are important.
+All admission credentials, from the traditional secondary school record to letters of reference that cite intellectual and creative promise, are important.
 Personal character and qualities that both reflect and determine the productive use of a student’s talent are also important to the admission decision.

 While other considerations are important, the academic record stands at the heart of any admission decision.
 An academic record is evaluated strictly in terms of course selection and achievement — that is, what a student did with what was available in the school attended.